Profit Margin Calculator

 Why can't I set a margin of 100% or more?

 A margin of 100% would mean your cost is zero and your entire selling price is profit — mathematically possible but not a real business scenario.
-A margin above 100% is mathematically impossible because profit cannot exceed the selling price.
+A margin above 100% is mathematically impossible because profit can't exceed the selling price.
 Markup, however, can be any positive number (a 200% markup simply means you tripled the cost).

 You might also need